Roller Skating Rinks for Kids in NYC and the 'Burbs

 2021 update: The association hopes to have skaters back at the skate circle by April 2021.

 You don't have to merely watch these skaters; you can join them at their public events in Central Park's Skate Circle, which includes a DJ but no skate rental.

 An East Coast version of a California skate park sits on the edge of the Hudson River in Chelsea.
 Photo courtesy of NYC Parks

 Pier 62 Skate Park – Chelsea

-This Hudson River Park skate park also encourages roller blades and roller skates, along with boards.
-There are no rentals, of course, so it's completely DIY and frills-free, but for those looking for dedicated skating spot free of bikes and walkers, this 15,000-square park with gentle slopes and hills might just do the trick.
+This Hudson River Park skate park also encourages rollerblades and roller skates, along with boards.
+There are no rentals, of course, so it's completely DIY and frills-free, but for those looking for a dedicated skating spot free of bikes and walkers, this 15,000-square park with gentle slopes and hills might do the trick.
 Find more skate park options here, or read through the NYC Department of Parks' listings of skate parks that allow skating.

 New York City Inline Skating Guide – Citywide

 For a rundown of public paths and parks where skaters are welcome, this site has it all—citywide and beyond.
 It also highlights rules you need to know before you put on your gear, as well as information on local skate shops and meeting times for group skates.